DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration.md

 In the previous iteration we used [Inset text](https://design-system.service.gov.uk/components/inset-text/) at the top of the page where users fill out the interview details.

-But some users missed this, so we’ve put it in a box instead to see if that helps.
+But some users missed this, so we’ve put the preferences in a box instead.

 ## Add hint text to location

-We added hint text to the location field to let users know they can provide other details like directions which we know is something candidates find useful.
+We added hint text to the location field to let users know they can provide other details, like directions which we know candidates find useful.

 ## Move location before additional details

-In the previous iteration the location was added after the additional details on the form but appears before on the summary card.
+In the previous iteration the location comes before additional details.
+This wasn’t very logical and inconsistent with the order on the summary card.

-This was more an oversight than anything else.
-But now we’ve put it in a more logical order that matches the summary card order.
+So now location always comes before additional details which comes last.

 ## Add organisation before location

-For users who belong to both the training provider and accredited body we won’t know who to send the invite on behalf of.
-This means candidates may be confused about who the interview is with.
+Some users beloing to both the training provider and the accredited body.

+In this case we don’t know who to send the interview details on behalf of.

-So for users who belong to both organisations, we now ask users to specify the organisation they’re interviewin on behalf of.
+So for users who belong to both organisations, we now ask users to specify the organisation.

-## Showing past interviews on interviews list
+## Showing past interviews on interviews list page

 In the previous iteration we didn’t think about whether past interviews would show on the interviews list page.

-We decided that it was best to show past interviews rather than having them disappear.
+We decided that it is better to show past interviews rather than having them disappear.
 This way users don’t have to hunt for them elsewhere.

 So we added sub headings to distinguish upcoming interviews from those that have already taken place.